kerkness/mailchimp/README.md

-Kohana 3.2 client library for the MailChimp API v1.3.1.
+Kohana 3.3 client library for the MailChimp API v1.3.1.

-Forked and modified from original KohanaPHP v 2.x extension https://github.com/djaiss/kohana-mailchimp
+Forked and modified from original KohanaPHP v 2.x extension https://github.com/djaiss/kohana-mailchimp Forked and modified from upgrade to 3.2 to support Kohana 3.3

 Based on http://www.mailchimp.com/api/downloads/